 Insert new paragraph 5.1.14., to read:

+"5.1.14.
+A means to deactivate the antilock brake system is not permitted.

-"5.1.14. vehicles which are suitable for off road driving and fitted with a riding mode selector allowing an “off-road” or “all terrain” mode may be fitted with a single means (e.g. switch, lever, button, menu option) to disable the antilock brake system function, which is only permitted under the following conditions:
+By derogation, vehicles which are suitable for off road driving and fitted with a riding mode selector allowing an “off-road” or “all terrain” mode may be fitted with a single means (e.g. switch, lever, button, menu option) to disable the antilock brake system function, which is only permitted under the following conditions:

 (a) the vehicle is stationary; and